folio-org/rfcs/text/0005-application-formalization.md

 Alternative approaches include:
 * **Status quo** - Don't do anything and deal with monolithic releases, an ever-growing number of modules, and all the problems and challenges associated with those things.
 * **Independent module release cycles** - Impractical due to how tightly coupled modules are to one another.
 It also doesn't address the issue of system operators needing to manage an ever growing number of modules.

+## Timing
+* First in the sequence.
+* RFC Submission:  Early October '23

 ## Unresolved Questions
 The following unresolved questions are not addressed here, but will be the addressed in other RFCs: